AguirreEze/reventando_otros_mundos/README.md

 ### Users

 You can login with google account.
-This is used for Admin Users to create and update entries the Database.
+This is used by Admin Users to create and update entries the Database.

 ### Drag & Drop image Upload